 Why is Vehicle-Grid Integration Important?

-VGI can directly achieve five important public policy goals:
+Vehicle-grid integration (VGI) can directly achieve five important public policy goals:

-1. Decarbonize the transportation sector by accelerating electric vehicle (EV) adoption
+1. Decarbonize the transportation sector by accelerating electric vehicle (EV) adoption.

 • Reduces the total cost of EV ownership by lowering charging costs and unlocking new revenue streams for EV owners and fleet operators.